Applied Information Science/Data Studies Undergraduate Certificate

 - HIM-M 200 Database Design for Health Information Management

-Students must earn a C or higher in each course to graduate with the Data Studies minor.
+Students must earn a C or higher in each course to graduate with the Data Studies certificate.
 All required courses are available online.

 - Demonstrate the value of data in society and articulate the roles of data creators and consumers.